hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 **Step 1 : Selecting Clustering Algorithms**
 - KMeans
+- DBSCAN
 - Hierarchical

+**Step 2 : Tuning Models**
+- KMeans
+   * select optimal number of K
 - DBSCAN

-**Step 2 : Tuning Models**
+   * select optimal numbers for epsilon and minimum number of samples
-- Get feature importances
+- Hierarchical
-- Rerun models with only important features
-- Run GridSearchCV to hypertune parameters
+   * slect optimal affinity and linkage
-- Rerun models with hypertuned parameters
+- Rerun models with tuned parameters

 **Step 3 : Select Best Model**
-- Compare goodness of model meterics and select best model
+- Compare silhouette scores and clusters of tuned models and select the best model
-  * MAE, MSE, RMSE, MAPE

 -----------------------------------------------------------------------------------------------------------

 # Model Results :
-- XGboost is the best preforming model
+- KMeans is the best preforming model
-- With input features of category, percent population with an education, and percent population under 25 the model achieved..
-  * Training Score: 0.999, Test Score: 0.996
-  * RMSE: 17357.78 (0.09% of total sales)
+- With K=4 , KMEans achieved a silhoutte score of .1935
+- Visual comparison
+- Numeric comparison

 # Analysis Takeaways :
-- Focus advertising resources on counties that bring in the most money
-- Advertise for seasonal liquor at the beginning of their respective seasons
-- Strengthen advertising to and around college campuses
+- Algorithms do not cluster along genre lines
+- BUT that does not mean the clusters aren’t useful
+   * Runnning playlist
+   * Party playlist